mpieva/quicksand/docs/source/configuration.rst

 Config-file
 -----------

-| **create a custom config file**
+| **Create a custom config file**
-| Since most of the required flags won't change across runs - like the :code:`--db` or the :code:`--genomes` flag, it is possible to create a custom :file:`nextflow.config` file
+| Most of the required flags won't change across quicksand processings, like the :code:`--db` or the :code:`--genomes` flag.
-| to define these parameters as default values for the pipeline.
-| Create a config-file :file:`nextflow.config` as outlined below and hand it over to the pipeline with the :code:`-c` flag:
+| To re-use parameters and other configs across runs, create a config-file e.g. :file:`quicksand.config` as described below and hand it over to the pipeline with the :code:`-c` flag:
 ::

+    //
+    // just put all the parameters that are used by default here

     params {
         db         = "path/to/kraken/Mito_db_kmer22"